Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Abstract

 \section{Abstract}

-We present an inference-time adaptation method that tailors a pretrained image editing model to each input manga image using only the input image itself.
-Despite recent progress in pretrained image editing, such models often underperform on manga because they are trained predominantly on natural-image data.
-Re-training or fine-tuning large-scale models on manga is, however, generally impractical due to both computational cost and copyright constraints.
-To address this issue, our method slightly corrects the generation trajectory at inference time so that the input image can be reconstructed more faithfully under an empty prompt.
-Experimental results show that our method consistently outperforms existing baselines while incurring only negligible computational overhead.
+We present a lightweight, training-free trajectory correction method that adapts a pretrained image editing model to each input manga image using only the input itself.
+Despite recent progress in pretrained image editing, such models often underperform on manga because they are trained predominantly on natural-image data, while re-training or fine-tuning them on manga is costly and raises copyright concerns.
+Many manga image editing tasks encountered in practice are structure-preserving, requiring local details to be modified while the input's global composition is retained.
+To support this common editing setting, our method corrects the early editing trajectory by anchoring it to an empty-prompt reconstruction trajectory.
+Experiments indicate improved performance in the main text-removal setting, while qualitative examples suggest better composition preservation in screentone synthesis.
+With FLUX.1 Kontext on an RTX A6000, the method incurs 11\% runtime overhead and 0.1\% peak-memory overhead; an additional runtime measurement with Qwen Image Edit 2509 on an NVIDIA H200 shows only a 0.1\% increase.